Proton Persona (2016): History

 The third generation Proton Persona (BH) was launched on 23 August 2016 at Setia City Convention Centre in Shah Alam, Malaysia.
 The new BH Persona is the latest Proton model to use an existing nameplate, and directly replaces the second generation Persona (CM) which was produced from mid-2007 to mid-2016.
 The launch of the BH Persona comes approximately two years after its sister car, the Proton Iriz.

 The BH Persona shares the Iriz's platform, basic structure, powertrains and interior, but its exterior design has been completely re-engineered in an effort to distinguish itself as a stand-alone model.
 Proton has also made several refinements to improve fuel efficiency and reduce noise, vibration and harshness (NVH) in the 1.6-litre VVT engine.
 The CVT has also been refined for a smoother drive.

 At launch, four variants of the new Persona were made available, namely the Standard MT, Standard CVT, Executive CVT and Premium CVT.
 All BH Persona variants come standard with Proton's Vehicle Dynamic Control (VDC) safety net, ECO Drive Assist, front and rear parking sensors and 15-inch alloy rims among others.
 The various trim levels differ mainly in terms of kit and cosmetic enhancements, and are otherwise mechanically identical with the exception of the airbag count.

 The Standard and Executive variants get twin front airbags, while the Premium model adds on twin side and twin curtain airbags for a total of six.
 ASEAN NCAP has awarded the full five-star rating for all variants of the BH Persona.

 As of 19 September 2016, Proton has received 8,000 bookings for the new Persona, of which 2,000 have been delivered.
 Of the 8,000 total figure, 45% were for the range topping Premium variant, contrary to Proton's original projections where the base model Standard was expected to be the best seller.
 Additionally, 35% of bookings were for the Carnelian Brown colour, and a further 5% were for the limited edition Premium SE model.
 Proton is targeting sales of between 3,000 and 4,000 units a month.

 In April 2019, An updated Persona was launched at the Kuala Lumpur Convention Centre in Kuala Lumpur, Malaysia alongside the first facelift Iriz.
 The four variants continued to be offered.

-In August 5, 2021, Proton launched the second facelifted Persona.
+On August 5, 2021, Proton launched the second facelifted Persona.
 The new Persona is available as 1.6L Standard, 1.6L Executive and 1.6L Premium CVT variants, 1.6L Standard MT has been dropped.

 For export markets, Proton Persona BH was launched and sold in Brunei and Indonesia in 2017, followed by Mauritius at the end of August 2020 through its local company, Visacar & Tours Ltd., and has been planned to enter South Africa after both Proton X70 and X50 those were launched in September 2022, followed by Proton Saga in March 2023.